adobe-commerce/partner-day-accs/STOREFRONT_LAB.md

 3. You should see the error message "Invalid payment session"
 4. This confirms that the validate-payment webhook is working correctly

+---

-## Part III.
-Storefront Integration
+## Part III: Storefront Integration

 ### 3.1 UI Render
 1. Go to the storefront repository
-1. Open the block `blocks/commerce-checkout/commerce-checkout.js`
+2. Open the block `blocks/commerce-checkout/commerce-checkout.js`
-1. In Line 339,  add the following code to render a warning message when the payment method is selected
+3. In Line 339, add the following code to render a warning message when the payment method is selected:

 ```javascript
 "PARTNER-PAY": {
     render: (ctx) => {